 Held over four consecutive weeks, each class lasts three hours and includes morning tea and lunch.
 Facilitated by nutritionists from the NZ Nutrition Foundation, each session involves cooking a meal which is then shared with the group.
 The course also offers tips and advice on healthy eating, menu planning, affordable food options and budgeting.

 The ‘JUST COOK 4 Healthy Ageing’ programme has recently been developed by the NZ Nutrition Foundation.
 It is an extension of their ‘JUST COOK’ programme designed to encourage people back into the kitchen, with the objective of improving health and wellbeing.
 The Minister for Seniors, Hon Maggie Barry, provided funding from the Community Connects Fund to develop the programme.
-The roll-out of the programme for seniors is being funded by The Selwyn Foundation – a charitable trust that provides a range of services for older people – in partnership with the NZ Nutrition Foundation.
+The roll-out of the programme for seniors is being funded by The Selwyn Foundation – a registered charity* that provides a range of services for older people – in partnership with the NZ Nutrition Foundation.

 Selwyn’s Community Programmes Manager, Heather Whineray, says: